 A concept drawing for the new corner signage.
 It's in the Los Angeles Public Library collection.

 "Hostesses in evening dress will greet numerous actors, Mayor Bowron and throngs of theatergoers at the Paramount Theater’s reopening at 8 p.m. tomorrow.
-Improvements totalling $250,000 at the theater include a new marquee, lobby, foyer, new seats and rocking-chair loges.
+Improvements totaling $250,000 at the theater include a new marquee, lobby, foyer, new seats and rocking-chair loges.
 There will be new lounge rooms and a large television screen.
 Top motion pictures will be shown as well as stage shows when they become available, said Jerry Zigmond, United Paramount western division manager.

 "Two employees have been with the theater since it opened 29 years ago as Grauman’s Metropolitan.
 They are Earl C. Hamilton, 61, chief projectionist, and Vic Hayes, 60, doorman.
 The two remember the theater’s initial opening when 'My American Wife' starring Gloria Swanson and Antonio Moreno, was presented."

 "Easy to Reach... the NEW Paramount is 15 minutes from anywhere.
 New freeways make it easy.
 It's fun to come downtown."
 This was the ad in the Times on May 29, 1952 for the grand reopening.
-Thanks to theatre historian Kurt Wahlner for locating the ad.
+Thanks to theatre historian Kurt Wahlner for locating it.
 He curates an extensive site about the Chinese: GraumansChinese.org

 A 1953 ad for a 24 hour premiere for Warner's "House of Wax" in 3-D and WarnerPhonic stereo sound.
 It also played the Hollywood Paramount.
 The ad appears on the Wide Screen Documentation page of 3-D Film Archive, a delightful site curated by Bob Furmanek.
 Bob has a whole page on "House of Wax" with lots of data and advertising material for the film.
 He also suggests checking out the footage of the April 16 west coast premiere.
 It's on YouTube.